dtekcth/data101/src/beginner/virtualization/guest.md

 When creating your user it is still good practice to use a secure password even though it is just a virtual system.

 > [Warning]
 > If you forget your password you will not be able to use your VM anymore and will have to reinstall it!
+It is good practise to use a _password manager_ to store your passwords.
+Speak to an older student to help you become more secure!

 After waiting for the installation to finish, restart the VM.
 The VM is now ready to use!